ansible/ansible-sdk/README.md

 ## Testing and Development

-Red Hat Enterprise Linux - Install Ansible-SDK and dependecies directly on/into a RHEL Virtual machine.
+* Red Hat Enterprise Linux - Install Ansible-SDK and dependecies directly on/into a RHEL virtual machine.
-MacOS - Install PODMAN using BREW, and pull the RHEL8 image, ssh to that and follow the RHEL instructions above.
+* MacOS - Install [`podman`](https://github.com/containers/podman) using `brew`, and pull the RHEL8 image, ssh to that and follow the RHEL instructions above.

 ## Publishing a new version